Existential Types in Practical Terms

 Conclusion

-Even though the examples are very different, the underlying problem turned out to be the same in both cases.
+Even though the examples look very different, the underlying problems turned out to be similar.

 Stefan